spember/gr8conf-2012-workshop/Instructions.md

     TM.Views.Keyword = Backbone.View.extend({

         initialize: function (options) {
-            //attach a reference on the model so that interval driver knows to delete this view without having to search for it this.model.attachedView = this;
+            // attach a flag on the model so that we do not recreate views this.model.hasView = true;
         },

         render: function () {